I know how I want my online news served.

 Or am I?

-There has to be a plausible explanation as to why there’s not a single news outlet out there who are ready to take my money in exchange for the service I want.
-Don’t it?
+There has to be a plausible explanation as to why there’s not a single news outlet ready to take my money in exchange for the service I want.

-I guess news publishers simply haven’t yet understood the sheer power of earning a solid base of co-creating superusers.
+Perhaps news publishers haven’t understood the power of earning a solid base of co-creating superusers.